GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 JOURNALISTS ARE NOT ALLOWED TO:

-- Handle any polling materials.
+- Handle any polling material.

 NOTE: